jfcere/ngx-markdown/README.md

 ### Component

 You can use `markdown` component to either parse static markdown directly from your HTML markup, load the content from a remote URL using `src` property or bind a variable to your component using `data` property.
+To enable relative oath for links/images when using `src` input property to load content remotely, set the `srcRelativeLink` input property to `true`.
 You can get a hook on load complete using `load` output event property, on loading error using `error` output event property or when parsing is completed using `ready` output event property.

 ```html
 <!-- static markdown -->